ArjunBajajAB/RIddle-Game-for-Dyslexic-Students-using-Deep-Learning/README.md

 The program opens a game window with all the instructions mentioned.
 The user plays against the computer called Arjun Bot and can manually select the number of rounds of the game.
 In each round Arjun Bot asks the player a small riddle and the player can also listen to the question if he/she finds it difficult to read.
 The player has to draw the answer in the given box, with each digit in separate box.
 The correct answer is shown to the user after submission and he/she can read/listen the answer.
 The final score and winner is displayed then.

+## Important Notice
+This project is tested on Ubuntu 20.04 LTS and Ubuntu 18.04 LTS and is working according to the images and videos shown.

 ## Open Source Model
 Python libraries used
 1. Opencv